naddison36/tx2uml/README.md

 [Jebbs PlantUML](https://marketplace.visualstudio.com/items?itemName=jebbs.plantuml) extension for VS Code is used to authoring the PlantUML diagrams.

-`Alt-D` on Windows, or `Option-D` on Mac, to stat PlantUML preview in VS Code.
+`Alt-D` on Windows, or `Option-D` on Mac, to start PlantUML preview in VS Code.

 ## Generate png files form puml